‘Rest and Digest’

-Join us in the woods of West Norfolk on Saturday 31st July, 2 – 8pm for an informal gathering and celebration of the beginning of the harvest season.
+Join us in the woods of West Norfolk on date to be confimred for an informal gathering and celebration of the beginning of the harvest season.

 We will spend time with nature, share stories, cook supper, break bread, sing songs and celebrate the energies of the season together.
 After the challenges and separation of the last year we want to offer an opportunity for likeminded, nature-loving folk to re-connect with one another and spend some nurturing time in the woods.